 Further, certain states require the posting of information relating to clinical studies and their outcomes.
-Some states require the reporting of certain drug pricing information, including information pertaining to and justifying price increases.
+A growing number of states require the reporting of certain drug pricing information, including information pertaining to and justifying price increases and the price set for newly launched drugs, or to prohibit prescription drug price gouging.
 In addition, certain states require pharmaceutical companies to implement compliance programs and/or marketing codes.
 Several additional states are considering similar proposals.
 Certain states and local jurisdictions also require the registration of pharmaceutical sales representatives.
-Additionally, we may also be subject to state and foreign laws governing the privacy and security of health information in some circumstances, many of which differ from one another in significant ways and often are not preempted by HIPAA, thus complicating compliance efforts.
+Compliance with these laws is difficult and time consuming, and companies that do not comply with these state laws face civil penalties.